Introduction and Background

 Secondly, opponents argue that Premarital Agreements undermine the sanctity of marriage.
 They contend that these Agreements focus on the dissolution of marriage, rather than nurturing the relationship.
 By prioritizing financial concerns, Premarital Agreements may erode the trust and commitment necessary for a successful union.

 Thirdly, there are concerns that Premarital Agreements can be exploited as tools for coercion or duress.
 These Agreements may be imposed on individuals under pressure, whether actual or perceived, compelling the person to sign an unfavorable agreement against their true wishes or interests.
-To opponents this raises an objection to the validity and morality of such Agreements.
+To opponents, these objects to the validity and morality of such Agreements.

-Fourthly, enforcing Premarital Agreements can impede the ability of the courts to ensure a fair division of marital assets in the event of divorce.
+Fourthly, enforcing Premarital Agreements can impede the courts’ ability to ensure a fair division of marital assets in the event of divorce.
 Pre-existing Agreements may restrict the court’s authority to consider the evolving circumstances of each party to the Agreement and the best interests of both parties involved.

 Lastly, opponents argue that enforcing Premarital Agreements can lead to societal fragmentation.
-By enforcing Agreements that limit spousal support or divide assets unequally, the financial stability of the dependent spouse may be compromised, resulting in increased societal burdens.
+By enforcing Agreements that limit spousal support or divide assets unequally, the financial stability of the dependent spouse may be compromised, thereby increasing societal burdens.

 Common Reasons Offered in Support of the Enforcement of Premarital Agreements

 The objections raised above summarize the primary argument of opponents to the enforcement of Premarital Agreements in New Jersey.
-Proponents argue for the rights of individuals to freely reach their own Agreement when it comes to marriage by offering clarity and predictability.
-Critics of course, raise concerns about fairness, the sanctity of marriage, coercion, judicial limitations, and societal implications.
-The balance between individual autonomy and protecting the rights of both parties within the bounds of marriage remains a contentious issue and the subject of continued debate and examination.
+Proponents argue for individuals’ rights to freely enter into their own Agreement regarding marriage, offering clarity and predictability.
+Critics, of course, raise concerns about fairness, the sanctity of marriage, coercion, judicial limitations, and societal implications.
+The balance between individual autonomy and the protection of the rights of both parties within the bounds of marriage remains a contentious issue, the subject of ongoing debate and examination.

 Final Thoughts

 It is important to note that while this webpage has offered you the general guidelines to the topic of Premarital Agreements, each case (your case) is unique, and a Court will consider the specific facts and circumstances surrounding the Agreement when determining its enforceability.
 If you need legal advice or further information regarding the recognition and enforcement of a Premarital Agreement in New Jersey, please consult with a qualified attorney at Hanlon Niemann & Wright.
 We are available to assist a prospective spouse in the preparation or review of a Premarital Agreement.
-Please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com today.
+Please get in touch with Fredrick P. Niemann, Esq. at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com today.
 A mutually convenient date and time to meet in person or by ZOOM can be scheduled.
 Mr. Niemann sincerely welcomes your inquiry.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Estate Planning Attorney by Way of a Premarital Agreement Attorney